Cross-platform certification of the qubit space with a minimal number of parameters: Introduction

-\item reproducibility. \end{itemize} The majority of the systems passed the experimental tests, and the two-level qubit model holds.
-However, there are several cases with the failure at 5--10 standard deviations.
-The result of the test varies in time.
+Some systems passed the experimental tests, and for them the two-level qubit model holds.
+However, there are many cases failing the test at 5--10 and more standard deviations, the newest IBM Heron computers in particular.
+Although test results vary in time, for IBM Heron family devices the deviations are generally consistent.
 Some qubits tested a month later passed the test, while the others failed.
-Moreover, the deviations on IonQ occur incidentally.
+Moreover, the deviations on IonQ devices occur incidentally.
 This result shows that one cannot detect the cause in the routine calibration.
 Whatever the reason, it needs an urgent explanation to advance efforts of efficient error correction.